Health Information Technology FAQ

 Yes.
 MVCC’s Health Information Technology program is accredited by the Commission on the Accreditation for Health Informatics and Information Management (CAHIIM).
 In your last semester of academic study students are eligible to take the national Registered Health Information Technician (RHIT) credential examination, which is offered by the American Health Information Management (AHIMA).

 To be accepted into the MVCC’s Health Information Technology program, complete the free MVCC online application and select Health Information Technology as your desired program.
-If you meet all of the prerequisites to be accepted into the program, you will receive acceptance notification from the Admissions Office.
+Once you have met all the admission requirements and upon acceptance into the program, you will receive notification from the Admissions Office.
 To check on the status of your applications, email admissions@mvcc.edu.

 There are many different positions available to RHIT-credentialed professionals.
 The following are examples of such positions.
 For an extensive look at available health information technology careers, please visit the AHIMA Career Map.
 Here are some examples:

-The median annual salary for Health Information Technicians was $48,780 in 2023.
+The median annual salary for Health Information Technicians post-graduation was $50,250 in 2024, this of course can vary depending on the employment position accepted.
 The annual salary will vary based on degree, credentials and position.
 For more statistical information regarding the Health Information Profession, please visit the Bureau of Labor Statistics Health Information Technicians.

 For more insights into salary information, visit the American Health Information Management Association Career Assist webpages

-According to the Bureau of Labor Statistics, employment of health information technicians is projected to grow 10% from 2023 to 2033, much faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of health information technicians is projected to grow 7 percent from 2024 to 2034, much faster than the average for all occupations.
 For more detailed information, visit the Bureau of Labor Statistics job outlook.

 There are many other credentials available for Health Information Technology AAS graduates.
 Please visit the AHIMA Certifications and the AAPC Certifications sites for more information.